Knotting Minimal Sets: The knot group for minimal sets

 \section{The knot group for minimal sets}

 One classical invariant for the embedding of knots is the knot group, the fundamental group of the complement of the knot.
-As we shall see, this group can also play a key role in the study of the knotting of minimal sets. \begin{defn} For an embedded minimal set $M\hookrightarrow S^3$, the \emph{knot group} is the fundamental group of $E=S^3\setminus M$ and we denote this group by $E(M).$ \end{defn}
+As we shall see, this group can also play a key role in the study of the knotting of minimal sets. \begin{defn} For an embedded minimal set $M\hookrightarrow S^3$, the \emph{knot group} is the fundamental group of $E=S^3\setminus M$ and we denote this group by $G(M).$ \end{defn}

 Given that $M$ is one-dimensional and compact, we know that $E$ is an open, path connected manifold.
-Thus, $E(M)$ is defined up to isomorphism independent of the choice of base point, though the choice of base point may influence the precise representation.
+Thus, $G(M)$ is defined up to isomorphism independent of the choice of base point, though the choice of base point may influence the precise representation.
 By an application of the Seifert - van Kampen theorem, just as with classical knots, this knot group is the same up to isomorphism whether we regard $M$ as embedded in $S^3$ or $\mathbb{R}^3$.

 While the computation of this knot group at first seems quite daunting, it can be managed in much the same way as is done with the complement of Antione's Necklace and similar spaces.
-Based on a flow expansion of $M$ we can represent the embedded copy as $M= \cap_i S_i $ where the $S_i$ are the tubular neighbourhoods discussed in the previous section.
-Then with $E_i = S^3\setminus S_i$, we have that $E=\cup_i E_i$ and
+Based on a neighbourhood presentation $\{S_i\}$ of $M$ as discussed in the previous section, set $E_i = S^3\setminus S_i$ and then we have that $E=\cup_i E_i$ and

-where the homomorphisms in the direct limit are induced by inclusion.
+where the homomorphisms in the direct limit are induced by the inclusions $E_i\subset E_{i+1}$.

 Our first result about this group is a characterisation of unknotted minimal sets in terms of their knot groups, and is an extension of the classical result that an embedded copy of $S^1$ is unknotted if and only if the fundamental group of its complement is $\Z$.